migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L01.md

 “Thus he made atonement for the dead that they might be freed from this sin.”

-4\.
-No prophetic power - this is a powerful mark of true Scripture.
+4. No prophetic power - this is a powerful mark of true Scripture.

-**IX.
-THE BELIEVABILITY OF THE BIBLE**
+## IX.
+THE BELIEVABILITY OF THE BIBLE

 Note: